 Our competitors include large, diversified companies some of whom have substantially more assets and greater financial resources than we do.
-We also face competition from small to medium-sized companies and less diversified companies that have concentrated efforts in one or more areas of the markets we serve.
-Major competitors by segment include the following: Broadband segment - Cisco Systems, Inc., Corning Inc., Harmonic Inc., and Huawei Technologies Co., Ltd.; Home segment - Huawei Technologies Co., Ltd., Sagemcom Broadband SAS and Technicolor S.A.; OWN segment - Comba Telecom Systems Holding Ltd., Telefonaktiebolaget LM Ericsson, Huawei Technologies Co., Ltd. and Rosenberger NA; and VCN segment - Cisco Systems, Inc., Comba Telecom Systems Holding Ltd., Hewlett Packard Enterprise Development LP and Huawei Technologies Co., Ltd.
+We also face competitors from small to medium-sized companies and less diversified companies that have concentrated efforts in one or more areas of the markets we serve.
+Major competitors by segment include the following: Broadband segment - Cisco Systems, Inc., Corning Inc., Harmonic Inc., and Huawei Technologies Co., Ltd.; OWN segment - Comba Telecom Systems Holding Ltd., Telefonaktiebolaget LM Ericsson, Huawei Technologies Co., Ltd. and Rosenberger NA; VCN segment - Cisco Systems, Inc., Comba Telecom Systems Holding Ltd., Hewlett Packard Enterprise Development LP and Huawei Technologies Co., Ltd; and Home segment - Humax Co., Ltd., Sagemcom Broadband SAS and Technicolor S.A.